dkarthe/webjeda-blog/about/index.md

 25th April - Changed paragraph font to Droid Serif and headlines to Helvetica.

 13th April - Added Analytics Super Proxy to show page views on all my posts.
 Lost many views since I changed the URL of many posts.
-But Hey, I have page views!
+But Hey, I can show pageviews!

 13th April - Added Table of Contents.